Location Engine Lookup Settings

 There are accuracy requirements on each step, which if they are not met, that lookup is 'failed' and we move to the next.
 So it follows if we return a WiFi lookup, GNSS failed.
 If we are returning Cell positions, we couldn't get a position off GNSS or WiFi

-- If the lookup fails or is >80m accuracy, try WiFi.
+- If the lookup fails or pos. acc. estimate >100m , try WiFi.

-- The WiFi Access Point MAC addresses are sent to our premium WiFi provider.
+- The WiFi Access Point MAC addresses and Cell scan data is sent to our location provider

-- This is checked against a 'jump filter' - which compares this new position to the previous position and time.
+- These are checked against a 'jump filter' - which compares this new position to the previous position and time.
 If we had to be travelling at >1000km/h to move this far, the fix is discarded.
 This prevents some large anomalies as MAC addresses aren't always unique.